Graduate Program Admission Requirements for Program Consideration

 Master of Arts in Teaching (M.A.T.)

 1. Possession of a baccalaureate degree with a satisfactory overall GPA per NJ state requirements and a 3.0 GPA in the undergraduate major.
+Subject -specific content requirements are different depending on the area of study.

 2. Two letters of recommendation for graduate study.